canonical/lxd/doc/storage-backends.md

 or because the storage backend of the source and target servers differ,
 LXD will fallback to using rsync to transfer the individual files instead.

+When rsync has to be used LXD allows to specify an upper limit on the amount of socket I/O by setting the "rsync.bwlimit" storage pool property to a non-zero value.

 ## Default storage pool
 There is no concept of a default storage pool in LXD.
 Instead, the pool to use for the container's root is treated as just another "disk" device in LXD.